Brian Gilroy – Co-Founder/CEO

 Brian Henderson – Carrizo Springs Ranch Manager

 Brian has been around the livestock business his entire adult life.
 His passion for raising and caring for wildlife is second to none.
 He previously managed operations for ranches in Texas and Montana.
 He joined WLP in 2016 and built out then managed our Pettus ranch before taking on the challenge of building out and managing our new ~7,000 acre Carrizo Springs ranch in 2021.
-He lives on the ranch with his wife Randi and son Tripp.
+He lives on the ranch with his son Tripp.